Strawhorse/Strawhorse/README.md

-- Hi, I’m @Strawhorse (call me 'Sean')
+- Dedicated to working on data visualisation, data science, machine learning, and general coding in Python; working heavily on datasets from Kaggle, Google etc. online
-- I’m interested in data visualisation, data science, machine learning, and general coding in Python, R, and SQL.
+- Also broadening coding experience to data science in R and database work in SQL (PostgreSQL, MySQL)
-- I'm also starting some HTML, CSS, and Javascript
+- Also working on Java 11/17, HTML, CSS, and Javascript
-- I’m looking to collaborate on any of the above, really.
+- Engaged in working on the Machine Learning process through Tensorflow, with an aim to pass the TensorFlow Developer Certificate from Google